History of physics: Special relativity

 Einstein had the genius to question it, and found that it was incomplete.
 Instead, each "observer" necessarily makes use of his or her own scale of time, and for two observers in relative motion, their time-scales will differ.
 This induces a related effect on position measurements.
 Space and time become intertwined concepts, fundamentally dependent on the observer.
 Each observer presides over his or her own space-time framework or coordinate system.
 There being no absolute frame of reference, all observers of given events make different but equally valid (and reconcilable) measurements.
 What remains absolute is stated in Einstein's relativity postulate: "The basic laws of physics are identical for two observers who have a constant relative velocity with respect to each other."

-Special relativity had a profound effect on physics: started as a rethinking of the theory of electromagnetism, it found a new symmetry law of nature, now called Poincaré symmetry, that replaced the old Galilean symmetry.
+Special relativity had a profound effect on physics: started as a rethinking of the theory of electromagnetism, it found a new symmetry law of nature, now called Poincaré symmetry, that replaced Galilean symmetry.

 Special relativity exerted another long-lasting effect on dynamics.
-Although initially it was credited with the "unification of mass and energy", it became evident that relativistic dynamics established a firm distinction between rest mass, which is an invariant (observer independent) property of a particle or system of particles, and the energy and momentum of a system.
+Although initially it was credited with the "unification of mass and energy", it became evident that relativistic dynamics established a distinction between rest mass, which is an invariant (observer independent) property of a particle or system of particles, and the energy and momentum of a system.
 The latter two are separately conserved in all situations but not invariant with respect to different observers.
 The term mass in particle physics underwent a semantic change, and since the late 20th century it almost exclusively denotes the rest (or invariant) mass.